Hovind/beta/README.md

-# beta
+# Beta

 Just another RTS.
-Probably won't work for you without alterations to makefile.
+Probably won't work for you without alterations to Makefile.